Mexican American Studies Institute

 How do I give?

 Show your JAVELINA PRIDE by making a gift today!
 Click the GIVE NOW button, choose the area you want to support and enter your payment method.
 It is quick, easy and secure!
 To designate your gift to Javelina Athletics, President's Circle, or an Academic Unit, please click on their campaign below.
 After you’ve given to the campaign, encourage others to give by sharing this page on social media.
-Thank you for your support and remember we are JAVELINAS ALWAYS
+Thank you for your support and remember we are JAVELINAS ALWAYS!

 Create a Match!